THIS year’s Celtic Festival Barbados is being organised by two Scots from Edinburgh.

 Says a spokesperson: “Over 300 years ago, around the same time that rum was invented – in Barbados – Scots, Irish and Welsh criminals were given the choice of jail or a boat to the West Indies where they became indentured slaves working in the sugar industry, or as servants in the big plantation houses.

-“Descendants of these white slaves live in “’Scotland’ district on Barbados on the wilder east coast – many of them are extremely poor, but some of the white descendants have done extremely well for themselves, as explained in the BBC4 Storyville series currently running ‘Barbados at the Races’.
+“Descendants of these white slaves lived in ‘Scotland’ district on Barbados on the wilder east coast and some of them have done extremely well for themselves, as explained in the BBC4 Storyville series currently running, ‘Barbados at the Races’.